Consteel/manual/docs/manual/8_0_structural-analysis/8_3_analysis-settings.md

 - A, Row for Modal Response Spectrum Analysis (MRSA)

 For seismic MRSA calculation, it is necessary to have at least one **Seismic effect** defined and assigned to the seismic load group in the model.
-For the definition of seismic effects, please see **[Chapter 12 Earthquake analysis](../12_0_earthquake-analysis/12_0_earthquake-analysis.md)**.
+For the definition of seismic effects, please see **[Earthquake analysis](../12_0_earthquake-analysis/12_0_earthquake-analysis.md)**.

 - B, Rows for dynamic and response spectrum analysis